File

 - screenshot.png

-By default, when you load local files into Eidos or paste screenshots, Eidos copies those static assets from the clipboard or original disk location into the .eidos/files/ directory.
-These files are then managed centrally by Eidos.
+By default, when you load local files or paste screenshots into Eidos, these assets are copied from the clipboard or disk location to the .eidos/files/ directory.

 - song.mp3